andrewvc/learn-ruby-zeromq/README.md

 1. Get a functioning ruby, either jruby (recommended) or 1.9.2.
 I recommend using rvm to manage multiple rubies
 2. If you're using jruby `gem install ffi` will work fine. **If using 1.9.2 you MUST install the special ffi gem** included here, or build it from HEAD yourself.
+3. Download and install ZeroMQ from the ZeroMQ [download page](http://www.zeromq.org/area:download). `./configure && make && make install`
-2. Install the ffi-rzmq gem included in this repo's gems dir, or build it straight from HEAD yourself.
+4. Install the ffi-rzmq gem included in this repo's gems dir, or build it straight from HEAD yourself.
-3. You're set!
+5. You're set!
 Follow the numbered examples in order.